otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 wait until a prekey can be transmitted before continuing with a non-interactive DAKE.

-This is purposely different from what we expect from protocols like the Signal Protocol.
+This is purposely different from what we expect from protocols like Signal.
 In Signal, when a prekey server runs out of prekeys, a default prekey is used until new prekeys are uploaded.
 With this method, the consequences for participation deniability are currently undefined and thus risky.

 By waiting for the server to send prekeys, OTRv4 will be subject to DoS attacks when a server is compromised or the network is undermined to return a "no prekey exists" response from the server.
 This is preferred over the possible compromise of multiple non-interactive DAKEs due to the reuse of a prekey.

 #### Revealing MAC keys